 Did you know that a very large number of pets are lost within 48 hours of entering a new foster or adoptive home, if they become spooked by a noise, have the chance to bolt out a door that is partially open, or if anything changes in their routine?
 Change is confusing for rescue pets, and it’s common for them to seek a way to escape; they just don’t know how good their new life will be yet!

-Please download, print and share this guide with all members of your household, as well as regular visitors.
+Next, please download, print, read and share this guide (link below) with all members of your household, as well as regular visitors.
 The tips you will find here will assure that your shy, skittish, recently-trapped, extra-curious, or new rescue pet is kept safe in your home.